-Willet M. Hayes had taught the General Agriculture course, which included animal husbandry, since 1893.
+Since 1893 Willet M. Hayes had taught the General Agriculture course, which included animal husbandry.
 Hayes suggested that animal husbandry be a separate division within the School of Agriculture.
 Thomas Shaw was hired to teach animal husbandry and conduct livestock feeding experiments.
-By that time, the School of Agriculture was growing rapidly in its number of students.
+Shaw served as Head of the Department of Animal Husbandry from 1893 through 1901.
+By then the School of Agriculture was growing rapidly in its number of students.
 The dairy building was doubled in size, a sheep barn, and hog and poultry facilities were built.

 In 1902, Professor Thomas Shaw resigned his position as Head of the Animal Husbandry Division in the School of Agriculture and Experiment Station.
 Andrew Boss, because of his successes as a Professor in the Division of Animal Husbandry, was appointed Acting Chief of the Division while retaining his position as Assistant Professor in Agronomy.
-Professor Boss became Chief of the Division of Animal Husbandry in 1904.
-Andrew Boss felt that the quality, supply and variety of meat for the farming community would raise the standard of living.
+Professor Boss became Chief of the Division of Animal Husbandry in 1905 and served in that role through 1909.
+Professor Boss felt that the quality, supply and variety of meat for the farming community would raise the standard of living.
 In 1894, he had offered the first course in dressing and curing meats in an agricultural school in the U.S. or Canada.
 This course was received so well that in 1901 a new meat laboratory was built.
 By 1905, there were four meats courses.
 Andrew Boss also was a strong promoter of the showing and judging of livestock at the International Livestock Exposition in Chicago.
-His many successes greatly increased interest in animal husbandry at the University.
+His many successes greatly increased interest in animal husbandry at the University of Minnesota.
 A cattle-breeding project with Milking Shorthorns was started.
 Professor Boss also planned and directed the building of the new Livestock Pavilion for the Animal Husbandry Division in 1904.
 For many years, this building was considered one of the outstanding animal husbandry facilities in the U.S. Andrew Boss became known as the "grand old man of Minnesota agriculture".
 The meat science laboratory was named the Andrew Boss Laboratory of Meat Science in 1977.